What's New in TeamCity 2019.2

 dotCover 2019.2.3 for Windows is bundled with TeamCity.
 If you need to collect code coverage under non-Windows platforms, add the cross-platform dotCover tool under Administration | Tools and enable the dotCover coverage in the .NET CLI build step.
 If you want to use cross-platform dotCover under Windows as well, make sure the agents have .NET Framework SDK 4.6.1+ installed.

-Now you can also run code coverage analysis with dotCover inside a Docker container, with the Docker Wrapper extension.
+Now you can also run code coverage analysis with dotCover inside a Docker container, with the Container Wrapper extension.

 Updates for multinode setup